zackstout/Footprint-Extended/README.md

 ## Quality of Life Improvements:
 ### Simpler:
+- [ ] This is finicky but scrolling to top and bottom, the cushion doesn't see the image.
+It looks bad.
 - [ ] Clicking X on modals closes them
 - [ ] The lower shadow on hover over a button (e.g. AWS) is a nice touch.
 - [ ] Add response to user when footprint or project has been successfully posted/edited.